Meet Our Team

 Nicole Griffith, M.A., CCC-SLP

 Nicole has been a speech-language pathologist (SLP) for 10 years.
-She graduated from the University of Kansas with a Master’s in Speech-Language-Hearing in 2015 and has been in love with the profession every since.
+She graduated from the University of Kansas with a Master’s in Speech-Language-Hearing in 2015 and has been in love with the profession ever since.
 Nicole has worked in a variety of settings including outpatient, acute care in hospitals, early childhood development center, and public schools.
 She has extensive knowledge ranging from birth to adulthood.
 Although Nicole has loved every experience and setting worked as an SLP, creating a private practice has been a career aspiration of hers from the beginning.

 Nicole is a member of the American Speech-Language-Hearing Association (ASHA) and maintains her Certificate of Clinical Competence (CCC’s).
 She is licensed to practice in the states of Kansas and Missouri.

-Nicole has expertise in treating articulation and phonological disorders (speech sound errors) with a variety of approaches including cycles, minimal pairs and traditional speech sound therapy.
+Nicole has expertise in treating articulation and phonological disorders (speech sound errors) with a variety of approaches including cycles, minimal pairs, multiple oppositions, and more.
 She has hundreds of hours of experience in treating receptive/expressive language, augmentative and alternative communication (AAC), and social skills.
 She has a passion for providing early intervention to little ones and providing parent support.
 Additionally, Nicole is trained in the following specialized courses: Meaningful Speech (gestalt language processors) and Dynamic Temporal and Tactile Cueing (treatment for childhood apraxia of speech).
 Listed on the Apraxia Kids Directory:

 https://www.apraxia-kids.org/slp/united-states/kansas/olathe/nicole-griffith/